 Did you know more than one-third of adults in the U.S. have obesity?
-Many people think obesity is due to a lack of willpower, however its a global medical disease.
+Many people think obesity is due to a lack of willpower, however it’s a global medical disease.
 According to the World Health Organization, over 650 million people worldwide are fighting obesity and it’s linked to 4.7 million premature deaths each year.
 Yet there is hope.
 In honor of World Obesity Day, we want to share with you the common myths, causes, and treatment options to help raise awareness about this serious health problem.

 What is obesity (ABCD)?